ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 5. Find the percent discrepancy between the value you found for $g$ and the accepted value of $9.806 m/s^2$.
 #####
 :::Question
-What is the value of $g$, and of the percent discrepancy, that you recorded?
+What is the value of $g$ and of the percent discrepancy that you recorded?
 :::
 #####
 :::
 #
 # Part VI: Conclusion
 :::Exercise
-Write a brief conclusion summarizing the important parts of this lab. **Hint:** Briefly summarize each exercise, and where appropriate, how it fits logically with the others.
+Write a brief conclusion summarizing the important parts of this lab.
+#####
+**Hint:** Briefly summarize each exercise.
+Where/AVOCADO"when" appropriate, include how it fits logically with other exercises.
 In a couple sentences state your results for your different $g$'s  and how they are related.

 :::